hardyantz/go-kafka/docs/index.md

 ```

 #### setup replication
-to setup replication you have to create new config for every replication (port).
+to setup replication, you have to create new config for every replication.

 ##### create config file